RustyRaptor/SolvAR-Documentation/userstories.md

 #### Elaboration

-Users should have the ability to select an image on the screen of what type of object they wish to track so that the object will display with the location data.
+Users should have the ability to select a model of the type of object they wish to track so that the select model will display with the location data.

 #### Constraints